akoelling/experience-platform.en/help/destinations/catalog/advertising/magnite.md

 ## Overview

-The Magnite---Adobe Experience Platform integration offers Magnite Streaming clients Real-Time and Daily Destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
+The Magnite-Adobe Experience Platform integration offers Magnite Streaming clients Real-Time and Daily Destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
 The following provides sample use cases to help you better